Sangir people

-Sangir people, also known as Sangirese, are native people of the Sangir Islands in the northern chain of islands in Sulawesi and the southern part of Mindanao.
+Sangir people (Sangir: Tau Sanger/Sangihe), also known as Sangirese, are native people of the Sangir Islands in the northern chain of islands in Sulawesi and the southern part of Mindanao.
 The Sangirese people are fishermen and nutmeg growers in their home areas and also work as wage labourers in industrial crops enterprises in Bolaang Mongondow Regency and Minahasa Regency.

 The Sangirese have traditionally been concentrated in the province of North Sulawesi in Indonesia and the Region of Dávao in the Philippines.
 Many Sangirese migrants inhabit mainland Sulawesi, as well as North Maluku, including Ternate and Halmahera.
 The (Muslim) Sangil of the Philippines, who represent an early migrant group, are ethnically distinct from the (predominantly Christian) Sangirese of Indonesia, and are considered part of the Moro.

 Genetic studies have shown that the Sangir have partial Papuan descent.

 Language

 The Sangirese speak their native Sangirese, Talaud, and Indonesian, as well as their dialects, which belong to the Austronesian language family.
 The Sasahara language (meaning sea speech) is a sacred language developed in the first half of the 20th century.
 It has been widely spoken among Sangirese sailors or pirates.
 It includes a large number of words borrowed or distorted from other languages.

 Manado Malay, the lingua franca of North Sulawesi, is also widely spoken among the Sangirese.